teamwalnut/graphql-ppx/documentation/docs/data-structures.md

 title: Data Structures
 ---

-GraphQL ppx converts GraphQL data and arguments from "pure" JSON data to idiomatic ReasonML data structures:
+`graphql-ppx` converts GraphQL data and arguments from "pure" JSON data to idiomatic ReasonML data structures:

 - GraphQL objects are converted into records